Moyse's Hall: History

-The early usage of Moyse's Hall is often said to have been as a synagogue or 'Jew's house' but this is a matter of contention.
-The origin of the name is unclear and a topic of debate, with its earliest known usage to be in 1328.
-Some suggesting that it was once owned by a Jew named after a corruption of Moses, although no records show a contemporary Jew with this name or similar in Bury St Edmunds.
-Others point to concurrent gentile families in the area bearing the name of Moys, Moises, Mose and Moyse.

-There is limited evidence to suggest that the building was in use as an inn and tavern from 1300 up to 1600.
+After the early mentions by chronicles, there is limited evidence to suggest that the building was in use as an inn and tavern from 1300 up to 1600.

 The building has undergone several restorations including one in 1858, funded in part by the town municipality, 36 years before the building came into the care of the town.
-A tower clock was installed in the 1860.
-A refurbishment extending the museum into run down buildings at the rear was carried out in 2000-2002.
+A tower clock was installed in the 1860s.
+A refurbishment extending the museum into rundown buildings at the rear was carried out in 2000-2002.